openstack-archive/tripleo-quickstart-extras/roles/collect-logs/README.md

     - /var/log/
 ```

+* `artcl_collect_list_append` -- A list of files and directories to be appended
+  in the default list.
+This is useful for users that want to keep the original
+  list and just add more relevant paths.
 * `artcl_exclude_list` -- A list of files and directories to exclude from
   collecting.
 This list is passed to rsync as an exclude filter and it takes
   precedence over the collection list.
 For details see the "FILTER RULES" topic